boardfish/nvar/README.md

 You can use `Nvar` in Ruby apps, with out-of-the-box support provided for Rails.
 ## Installation

 Add the gem to your Gemfile and install it with `bundle add nvar`.
-If you're on Rails, that's about as much as you need to do.
-If you're using anything else, you'll need to make sure that `Nvar` is required with `require 'nvar'`, and then manually call `Nvar::EnvironmentVariable.load_all`.
+If you're not on Rails, you'll need to make sure that `Nvar` is required with `require 'nvar'`, and then manually call `Nvar::EnvironmentVariable.load_all` as early as is appropriate.

-If any environment variables are missing, an error will be raised.
-Otherwise, all environment variables will be written to top-level constants.
-Using the `type` option, you can also cast them to other types such as `Integer`.

 ## Configuration

 `Nvar` is configured by way of `config/environment_variables.yml`.
 If you're on Rails, this file will be created for you automatically.
 Each key corresponds to the name of a required environment variable, and houses its configuration, all of which is optional.